Joe Pags: Biography

-Pagliarulo has made many appearances on Fox News, CNN, and MSNBC and previously served as a long-time frequent fill-in for Glenn Beck on Beck's television and radio programs.
-He has won multiple broadcasting awards from the Associated Press, and his show is listed in the top 25 of Talkers Magazine's "Heavy Hundred" and has been named by Newsmax as one of the most influential talk shows in the country.
+Pagliarulo has appeared on the Fox News Channel, CNN and MSNBC and previously served as a fill-in for Glenn Beck on Beck's television and radio programs.
+He has won broadcasting awards from the Associated Press, his show is listed in the top 25 of Talkers Magazine's "Heavy Hundred", and his show was named by Newsmax as one of the most influential talk shows in the country.

 Personal life

 Pagliarulo and his wife Jenny live in Texas with their five daughters, one of whom was adopted from China.

 In May 2011, Pagliarulo underwent surgery for testicular cancer and has since reported a complete recovery.

 On September 2, 2016, Pagliarulo reported that his daughter had been missing since August 31.
-His request for help was spread across news and social media sites including Facebook and Twitter, and she was recovered unhurt the next day in Mexico accompanied by a 29-year-old male who was arrested on multiple charges.
+His request for help was spread across news and social media sites including Facebook and Twitter, and she was found the next day in Mexico accompanied by a 29-year-old male who was arrested on multiple charges.
 Pagliarulo promised on-air to assist with other missing and exploited persons, and has since given missing person reports and alerts with the assistance of various missing person agencies as part of his talk show.